About Me

 • BabyStories: Can Reinforcement Learning Teach Baby Language Models to Write Better Stories?

-Xingmeng Zhao, Tongnian Wang, Sheri Osborn, and Anthony Rios.
+Xingmeng Zhao, Tongnian Wang, Sheri Osborn, Anthony Rios

-Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning (CoNLL) at EMNLP 2023.
+In: Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning (CoNLL) at EMNLP 2023

 • Turning Stocks into Memes: A Dataset for Understanding How Social Communities Can Drive Wall Street

-Proceedings of the International AAAI Conference on Web and Social Media, 2022.
+In: Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2022

 👨🏫 Teaching Experience